amadeusprotocol/rs_node/docs/CONSENSUS.md

   (can be easily rebuilt from scratch when starting a node from the contractstate, seed config, handshakes etc.)

+> Note: target is to have the temporal part no longer than 1 entry, but longer
+> temporal chains can exist in the current implementation, thus to avoid the
+> avalanche, after the temporal part exceeds 1000 entries, entries are starting
+> to get processed in batches.

 ## Transactions

-Transactions are the operations that alter the contractstate.
+Transactions are the operations that modify the contractstate.
 There are two types of transactions:

 - contract alteration transactions: modify smart contract data in the